spatie/laravel-permission/docs/basic-usage/teams-permissions.md

 ## Working with Teams Permissions

 After implementing a solution for selecting a team on the authentication process (for example, setting the `team_id` of the currently selected team on the **session**: `session(['team_id' => $team->team_id]);` ), we can set global `team_id` from anywhere, but works better if you create a `Middleware`.

-Example:
+Example Team Middleware:

 ```php
 namespace App\Http\Middleware;